goat fence line feeder

 Sharing is caring!

-If you are raising dairy goats, or any goats for that matter, finding a way to feed them efficiently will make chore time easier.
+If you are raising dairy goats, or any goats for that matter, finding a way to feed them efficiently while they are out on pasture will make chore time easier.
 We will explain what a goat fence line feeder is and how it can help you with your dairy goat care routine.

 Add this tip to your goat fence ideas list so you have a feeding setup that works for the fencing option you are using.